-There is a growing need, in this rapidly changing environment, for adequate data and information and for the ability to fully exploit them using new tools to better
+There is a growing need, in this rapidly changing environment, for adequate data and information and for the ability to fully exploit them using new tools to better analyse economic phenomena and to support institutional tasks.

 Since the conduct of institutional functions is changing, the Bank of Italy's network of relations across the country must evolve accordingly to best reap the benefits of our presence across Italy and to deliver top-quality services.